avojak/replay/README.md

 ## Replay the Classics!

-Replay is a native Linux frontend for [libretro](https://www.libretro.com) built in Vala and GTK for [elementary OS](https://elementary.io).
+Replay is a native Linux multi-system emulator built in Vala and GTK for [elementary OS](https://elementary.io).

-## Included Cores
+### Included Cores

-Replay ships with several libretro cores that are licensed in such a way which permit redistribution under the GPLv3 license:
+Replay ships with several [libretro](https://www.libretro.com) cores that are licensed in such a way which permit redistribution under the GPLv3 license:

 | Name | Emulation Platforms | License |
 | ---- | ------------------ | ------- |